Reviewing Stevanato Group (NYSE:STVN) and O-I Glass (NYSE:OI)

-O-I Glass (NYSE:OI) and Stevanato Group (NYSE:STVN) are both mid-cap industrial products companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, institutional ownership, profitability, valuation, analyst recommendations, risk and dividends.
+Stevanato Group (NYSE:STVN) and O-I Glass (NYSE:OI) are both mid-cap medical companies, but which is the better stock?
+We will contrast the two companies based on the strength of their analyst recommendations, profitability, institutional ownership, risk, dividends, valuation and earnings.

+85.9% of O-I Glass shares are owned by institutional investors.
+1.2% of O-I Glass shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares O-I Glass and Stevanato Group’s gross revenue, earnings per share and valuation.
+This table compares Stevanato Group and O-I Glass’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue